cyber-samr/cyber-samr/README.md

 ## Objective

-I am a mission-driven cybersecurity professional with a background as an ALIMS Marine and a strong foundation in secure systems and operational discipline.
-I value accountability, data protection, and structured problem-solving, and I am especially drawn to digital forensics and network security.
-My strengths in communication, investigation, and technical analysis support the security goals of organizations by helping to identify risks, protect critical assets, and respond effectively to threats.
+I'm a former ALIMS Marine now diving into cybersecurity with a strong interest in digital forensics and network security.
+I care about protecting people and their data, and I bring a disciplined, detail-focused mindset to everything I do.
+I'm building hands-on skills through the Google Cybersecurity Certificate and college coursework, and I’m excited to help organizations stay ahead of threats and make smarter security decisions.
 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]